 "Damn!"
 He murmured under his breathe, turning to wait for the culprit to reach him.

 Greg ran up behind him and stopped, leaning against a tree for support and panting.
 "Alex-Sir Underwood-church-Brendon-stupid-says hurry-come."
-Greg was everything but coherent.
+Greg was anything but coherent.

 Alex sighed.
 Out of all his friends, it had to be Greg who came to fetch him.
 Certainly, Greg was a loyal friend and one of the nicest people Alex knew, but his timing was rarely ideal and always annoying.
 Alex smiled and placed a hand on Greg's shoulder.
 "Calm down, I get the gist.
 Come on."